an00byss/godehashed/README.md

 -p int
 Phone number we are searching for
 -s string
-Specify what we are searching for: "name", "email" or "username".
+Specify what we are searching for: "name", "email", "phone" or "username".
 Then add corresponding switch.
 -u string
 Username we are searching for
 ```